darraghoriordan/eslint-plugin-nestjs-typed/README.md

 If you're using custom providers the errors can be really tricky to figure out because they won't explicitly error about mismatched injected items, you will just get unexpected operation.

+These are described in the "Common Errors" section of the nest js docs.

 ### Open Api / Swagger and automatically generating a client for front end

 When working with NestJS I generate my front end models using the swagger generated from the nest controllers and models.
 I have a bunch of rules that are mostly for strict typing for those controllers and models.